Chesterfield Square, Los Angeles

 Chesterfield Square is a 0.63-square-mile neighborhood in Los Angeles, California, located within the South Los Angeles region.
 It contains its namesake park, along with the Van Ness Recreation Center.

 History

-The neighborhood is a mix of low-density commercial, industrial, and residential development with characteristic bungalow houses.
-Chesterfield Square was once known as the site of the worst incident of gang violence in L.A. history, in which 5 people were left dead in a gang-related mass murder called the "54th St. Massacre" in 1984.
-The neighborhood has since bounced back through redevelopment.
+Homes in Chesterfield Square were advertised for sale in the 1910s and 1920s.
+According to the ads, prospective buyers could reach the neighborhood via the 54th Street streetcar line.